Place des Quinconces: Sculptures

 The two 21 m rostral columns facing the Garonne were erected by Henri-Louis Duhamel du Monceau in 1829.
 One of them symbolises commerce, and the other stands for navigation.
 The white-marble statues of Michel de Montaigne and Charles de Secondat, baron de Montesquieu (by sculptor Dominique Fortuné Magges]) were added in 1858.

 The principal monument, the 54-meter-tall Monument aux Girondins, was erected between 1894 and 1902, in memory of the Girondists who fell victim of the Reign of Terror during the French Revolution.
-It has a large pedestal framed with two basins, decorated with bronze horses and troops, and surmounted by a large column with a statue on top to represent the spirit of liberty.
+It has a large pedestal framed with two basins, decorated with bronze horses and troops, and surmounted by a large column with a statue on top to represent the spirit of liberty breaking her chains and holding the palm of victory.
 Just below the statue on each of the 4 sides are the letter "G" for the Girondins, and crescents for the "Port de la Lune" (Port of the Moon) symbolising the crescent-shaped curve of the river.